 How to add reCAPTCHA v3 to Gravity Forms

-To use reCAPTCHA v3 with your forms, you need the Gravity forms WordPress plugin version 2.5 and above.
-So, first thing first, get the latest version of the Gravity forms plugin here and install it on your website.
+To use reCAPTCHA v3 with your forms, you need the Gravity Forms WordPress plugin version 2.5 and above.
+So, get the latest version of the Gravity Forms plugin here and install it on your website.

-You can access the Gravity form add-on page by going to your WordPress dashboard.
-Click on Form from the sidebar menu, then click on an add-on to access the Gravity forms addon browser.
+You can access the Gravity form addon page on your WordPress dashboard.
+Click on Form from the sidebar menu, then click on an addon to access the Gravity Forms addon browser.

-Once you find the Gravity forms reCAPTCHA v3 add-on, you need to install and activate it.
-After this, you need to integrate your Gravity forms with Google reCAPTCHA v3 API services to make it work.
+Once you find the Gravity Forms reCAPTCHA v3 addon, install and activate it.
+After this, you must integrate your Gravity forms with Google reCAPTCHA v3 API services to make it work.

 Go to the Google reCAPTCHA API website and follow the steps below.

 As with all Google products and services, you need a Gmail account to access the page.
-So, if you don’t have a Gmail account, you need to create one for this purpose.
+So, if you don’t have a Gmail account, you must create one.

 Log in with your Gmail account and fill in the required field.